-Amanda Knox is Asking For Money For A Wedding But She’s Already Married
+Amanda Knox Is Asking for Money for a Wedding but She’s Already Married

 Knox tweeted a link to the fundraising site to her 40,000 followers.

-They changed the wording of their original crowd funder site when criticism erupted.
+They changed the wording of their original crowdfunder site when criticism erupted.
 It first asked for help paying for the wedding.
 After outrage, the site simply stated that they would accept donations.
-It is yet unclear whether they change it again.
+It is yet unclear whether they will change it again.

-When she was first accused of asking for money, she accused the media of stirring up anger for no reason, and she denied that asking for money from followers online qualified as crowd funding.
-“I did not put it out there expecting to get a dime from anyone,” Knox told ABC, despite the fact that the registry offers 18 options to donate between $25 and $10,000 for the wedding.
+When she was first accused of asking for money, Knox accused the media of stirring up anger for no reason, and she denied that asking for money from followers online qualified as crowdfunding.
+“I did not put it out there expecting to get a dime from anyone,” Knox told ABC News, despite the fact that the registry offers 18 options to donate between $25 and $10,000 for the wedding.

 In a tweet at the time, she wrote, “To those hating on us all day, you’ve been duped by the outrage machine.
 You gave ad $ to tabloids that profit by making you angry about things that don’t matter.
 Our wedding will be crazy & fun & barebones if it needs to be, but in the grand scheme of things, it doesn’t matter.”